lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 ..
 TODO: Please change the link to 23.09. not stable.

 Click the START button to start a new compute session.
 From version 24.03, GPU Platform offers an improved version of the session launcher (NEO).
 If you want to use the previous dialog-style session launcher, press the Classic button in the notification and create your session.
-For instructions on how to use it, please refer to the following `link <https://webui.docs.backend.ai/en/23.09_a/sessions_all/sessions_all.html>`_.

 .. image:: launch_session_1.png
    :align: center